-We shopped prices for RTW plane tickets from eight different companies and rated each company based on five criteria – price, search options, customer service, date flexibility, and route flexibility.
+In the latest version of the Around the World Airfare Report, we shopped prices for RTW plane tickets from nine different companies and rated each company based on three criteria:

 Note: Keep in mind that we searched these flights all at once.
 In a typical Round the World scenario, the traveler would be booking flights as he or she went, and we all know how prices fluctuate, so use this only as a guide.
 We also only searched Kayak, so there could be better deals to be had on smaller, regional airlines that Kayak doesn’t cover.